Geology of Reykjanes Peninsula: Tectonics

-Current volcanism
+Volcano-tectonic situation in modern times

+The Reykjanes Peninsula lies within a transtensional rift zone.
+The rate of spread is about 1.8 cm/yr.
+The spreading that occurs generates NE-SE trending fissure swarm faulting and connects the area with the other surrounding rift zones.
+The stress that is accumulated through the volcanism is released every 800–1000 years through the fissure eruptions.
+The fissure swarms are the origin of underground near vertical dykes.
+The Reykjanes' dykes travel near vertically through Quaternary and Tertiary sediments.
+These dykes generate permeability in rock that would otherwise be impermeable.
+This increased permeability creates the potential for geothermal extraction at an economic level.
+The dykes underground reach up to 300 meters to the surface.
+Every tens of years, microearthquakes move the strike-slip plate boundaries.

+Since Iceland's settlement in the 9th century CE, the peninsula has undergone two periods of prolonged volcanism.
+The first, from 950 to 1240, culminated in the lengthy series of eruptions between 1210 and 1240 called the Reykjanes Fires that deposited substantial amounts of lava and tephra across the peninsula.
+The volcanoes in the region were subsequently dormant for nearly 800 years.
+The second episode began in 2020 with increased earthquake activity and has been dubbed the "New Reykjanes Fires" in recognition of the similarity with the previous episode.

+Tectonic precursors (2020-21)

-On 20 October 2020, a 5.6 earthquake was registered on Reykjanes Peninsula at Núpshlíðarháls within the Krýsuvík system.
+On 20 October 2020, a magnitude 5.6 volcanism-related earthquake was registered at Núpshlíðarháls within the Krýsuvík system.
 It was followed up by over 1,000 aftershocks and is part of a series stretching over nearly one year.
 On 24 February 2021, a new earthquake series comprising hundreds of earthquakes and including two earthquakes over 5 were registered by the Icelandic Meteorological Office (IMO), with one registering at 5.7.
-The alert phase of Iceland's Civil Protection was activated, because even bigger earthquakes could not be excluded in this earthquake series, according to Kristín Jónsdóttir from IMO in a RÚV interview from the same day.
+The alert phase of Iceland's Civil Protection was activated, because even bigger earthquakes could not be excluded in this earthquake series.
 The whole region has been under close scrutiny of scientists.
 A magnitude 5.1 earthquake was recorded on 1 March 2021.
 In addition, satellite pictures showed a pronounced uplift near the mountain Keilir.
 The magmatic dike to the southwest Keilir has a length of about 5 km.

+Fagradalsfjall eruptions (2021-23)

+As of February 2024, there have so far been three eruptions on and around the mountain of Fagradalsfjall, in an uninhabited region some 15 km northeast of Grindavík.